peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 A 32-bit hash code.

-<a id="GetOrDefault_int_PeterO_Cbor_CBORObject"></a>
+<a id="GetOrDefault_object_PeterO_Cbor_CBORObject"></a>
 ### GetOrDefault

     public PeterO.Cbor.CBORObject GetOrDefault(
-        int key,
+        object key,
         PeterO.Cbor.CBORObject defaultValue);

-Gets the value of a CBOR object by integer index in this array, or a default value if that value is not found.
+Gets the value of a CBOR object by integer index in this array or by CBOR object key in this map, or a default value if that value is not found.

 <b>Parameters:</b>

  * <i>key</i>: An arbitrary object.
 If this is a CBOR map, this parameter is converted to a CBOR object serving as the key to the map or index to the array, and can be null.
 If this is a CBOR array, the key must be an integer 0 or greater and less than the size of the array, and may be any object convertible to a CBOR integer.

  * <i>defaultValue</i>: A value to return if an item with the given key doesn't exist, or if the CBOR object is an array and the key is not an integer 0 or greater and less than the size of the array.

-<b>Return Value:</b>

-The CBOR object referred to by index or key in this array or map.
-If this is a CBOR map, returns  `null`  (not  `CBORObject.Null`  ) if an item with the given key doesn't exist.

-<a id="GetOrDefault_PeterO_Cbor_CBORObject_PeterO_Cbor_CBORObject"></a>
-### GetOrDefault

-    public PeterO.Cbor.CBORObject GetOrDefault(
-        PeterO.Cbor.CBORObject cborkey,
-        PeterO.Cbor.CBORObject defaultValue);

-Gets the value of a CBOR object by integer index in this array or by CBOR object key in this map, or a default value if that value is not found.

-<b>Parameters:</b>

- * <i>cborkey</i>: An arbitrary CBORObject.
-If this is a CBOR map, this parameter is converted to a CBOR object serving as the key to the map or index to the array, and can be null.
-If this is a CBOR array, the key must be an integer 0 or greater and less than the size of the array, and may be any object convertible to a CBOR integer.

- * <i>defaultValue</i>: A value to return if an item with the given key doesn't exist, or if the CBOR object is an array and the key is not an integer 0 or greater and less than the size of the array.

-<b>Return Value:</b>

-The CBOR object referred to by index or key in this array or map.
-If this is a CBOR map, returns  `null`  (not  `CBORObject.Null`  ) if an item with the given key doesn't exist.

-<a id="GetOrDefault_string_PeterO_Cbor_CBORObject"></a>
-### GetOrDefault

-    public PeterO.Cbor.CBORObject GetOrDefault(
-        string key,
-        PeterO.Cbor.CBORObject defaultValue);

-Gets the value of a CBOR object by string key in a map, or a default value if that value is not found.

-<b>Parameters:</b>

- * <i>key</i>: An arbitrary string.
-If this is a CBOR map, this parameter is converted to a CBOR object serving as the key to the map or index to the array, and can be null.
-If this is a CBOR array, defaultValue is returned.

- * <i>defaultValue</i>: A value to return if an item with the given key doesn't exist, or if the CBOR object is an array.

 <b>Return Value:</b>